Decoding Dynamic Visual Experience from Calcium Imaging via Cell-Pattern-Aware Pretraining: Introduction

-To validate this, we introduce \textbf{POYO-SSL}, a framework that uses higher-order statistics (skewness and kurtosis) as proxies for regularity to first pre-train on the most stable neural populations, overcoming prior methods' homogeneous treatment of heterogeneous populations.
-Our results confirm the hypothesis: by transforming neural heterogeneity from a challenge into an asset, this approach improves data efficiency by 1.98x and enables high-fidelity movie reconstruction directly from neural recordings, offering a principled, biologically-grounded recipe for scalable neural decoding.
+To validate this, we introduce \textbf{POYO-CAP}, a cell-pattern-aware hybrid pretraining framework that uses higher-order statistics (skewness and kurtosis) as proxies for regularity to first pretrain on statistically stable neural populations, combining masked reconstruction with lightweight auxiliary supervision to overcome prior methods’ homogeneous treatment of heterogeneous data.
+Our results confirm the hypothesis: by transforming neural heterogeneity from a challenge into an asset, this approach improves data efficiency by 1.98x and enables high-fidelity movie frame reconstruction from calcium recordings under a controlled stimulus setting, offering a principled, biologically-grounded recipe for scalable neural decoding.

 Our contributions are threefold: \begin{itemize}[left=0pt, labelsep=5pt, itemsep=0pt, topsep=0pt] \item We introduce a biologically-grounded pretraining paradigm that uses statistical regularity (rather than task-based difficulty) to guide data selection, selectively learning from neurons with highly regular responses first before training on more stochastic neurons. \item We present an end-to-end decoder architecture that transforms neural population activity into high-fidelity visual reconstructions, operating independently of external stimulus information. \item We demonstrate that functional heterogeneity, when properly leveraged through our regularity-based data diet, enables robust model scaling unlike conventional approaches that plateau with increased capacity.